 Once the tumescent solution has had time to take effect, Dr. Harris will use advanced VASER technology to gently disrupt and soften the fatty tissue in the areas that are to be sculpted.
 The same incision sites are used for each step of the process.
 The next step is the actual liposuction itself.
 Small cannulas are used to remove the unwanted fat – for high definition liposuction, Dr. Harris selectively removes both superficial and deep fat cells to sculpt the amount of definition you desire.
 (Picture a sculptor working with a tiny wand instead of a carving tool.)

 Once liposuction, sculpting and final re-contouring are complete, Dr. Harris will perform Renuvion skin tightening, if that is part of your treatment plan.
-For this, he will gently insert the device under the skin using the same incisions as before.
+For this, he will gently insert the device under the skin using the same incisions.

 Finally, sterile pads will be applied and you will be placed in a compression garment.
 Then, it’s off to the recovery room and once anesthesia has worn off you can head home.
 Depending on the details of your procedure, it might take an hour and a half to three hours overall.
 Usually, Dr. Harris and the team will want to see you back in the office the next day for a follow-up visit.
 At this time, we will examine the entire operative site to make sure all is well and then apply fresh pads.
 Dr. Harris’ primary concern is ALWAYS patient safety, and this is just another step that we take to make sure you have the best experience possible.